 I know when I received my first few 3% raises in my corporate career, I didn’t tell anyone about them.
 I didn’t tell my wife, and I didn’t tell my parents.
 I wasn’t embarrassed but I didn’t think it was an amount of any consequence.
 I didn’t want Mrs. HRNasty hitting me up to go shopping thinking we had extra money to burn.
 She would have heard $1200.00, when in reality it is $35.00.

 There are a number of things about this tactic that I really like:

 - The deed or accomplishment doesn’t have to be anything of consequence.
 It can be a showing of teamwork, it can be someone volunteering for a tough shift, or as simple as an employee making a new hire feel welcome.
-Obviously if the accomplishment is a little bigger, we can incorporate more depth in the note to Suzy VP.
-I would suggest you compliment behavior you want repeated.
+Obviously, if the accomplishment is a little bigger, we can incorporate more depth in the note to Suzy VP.
+I would suggest you compliment behavior you want repeating.

 - This doesn’t cost you anything but a little bit of time.
 Zero budget, no extra dollars and did I say “very little time?”

-- No one has to know about how you are looking out for your employee.
-If word does gets out that you have a reputation for getting your team visibility, that isn’t a bad thing.
+- No one has to know how you are looking out for your employee.
+If the word does get out that you have a reputation for getting your team visibility, that isn’t a bad thing.
 If you want to take it one step further and milk your gesture, you can thank the employee publicly at the next department meeting.
 (We don’t have to share the fact that this went to the VP because that could look like playing favorites to the cynical)